 After accepting the Terms of Use, the individual must select their cell carrier.
 After selecting the appropriate carrier, a text message and email is sent to the individual.
 The individual must open the email and click on the link found in the email.
-The link will take the individual to a web page where they are instructed to enter a code that is send in a text to the phone number provided in the previous step.
-After entering in the code that is sent in a text to the phone number provided in the previous step.
+The link will take the individual to a web page where they are instructed to enter a code that is sent in a text to the phone number provided in the previous step.
 After entering the code, the user is successfully registered with RAVE.
 The individual can now edit their information (opt in/out).

-To opt out of receiving text messages the individual can either log into their account and remove their sell phone or send STOP or 67283 or 226787.
+To opt out of receiving text messages, the individual can log into their account, remove their cell phone, or send STOP or 67283 or 226787.
+They can all call the service desk to be removed.